inderjot/gengo_api_docs/content/v2/job.md

     #!python
     #!/usr/bin/python
     # -*- coding: utf-8 -*-

     from gengo import Gengo

     # Get an instance of Gengo to work with...
     gengo = Gengo(
         public_key='your_public_key',
         private_key='your_private_key',
-        sandbox=True,) # possibly false, depending on your dev needs
+        sandbox=False, # possibly false, depending on your dev needs debug=False)

-    # Post a comment on a specific job; perhaps you have an update for the translator # or something of the sort.
+    # Post a comment on a specific job
+    # perhaps you have an update for the translator or something of the sort.
     gengo.postTranslationJobComment(
         id=42,
         comment={